abelozer/cisco-hints/ios-xr/flexible-cli.md

 At this moment configuration inherits the instructions from three groups.

 ## Create alias
 This alias uses one parameter _action_ for calling group & template name.
-For simplicity we call the identically.
+For simplicity we call them identically.
 ```
 alias setbox (action) apply-group interfaces ospf $action; apply-template $action (1)
 ```